Rotel is a lightweight OpenTelemetry collector implemented in Rust.

 - Built-in batching and retry mechanisms

-- Experimental Clickhouse and Datadog exporters
+- Experimental Clickhouse, Datadog, and Kafka exporters

 Rotel can be easily bundled with popular runtimes as packages.
 Its Rust implementation ensures minimal resource usage and a compact binary size, simplifying deployment without the need for a sidecar container.